ZXBYNXK/underscore-o/_O/README.md

   },
 });

-// How to create the API
+// How to create the API (Sort of old @next has been implemented as include instead of require) _O({
-_O({
   api: {
     users: {